 The lender also usually requires each property to have an appraisal.
 It also may want you to have physical inspections done on each home.
 When you combine these with additional costs such as title search and title insurance, the closing costs can be very high.

-Each state has separate guidelines for blanket loans, so you have to have a blanket loan for properties in every state.
+Each state has separate guidelines for blanket mortgages, so you have to have a blanket mortgage for properties in every state.
 So, if you have properties in three different states, you need to have blanket loans for properties in each.